DLibatique/ars_ovidiana/guidelines.md

 #### `token` > `type`
 * if the token is a word of speech or vision, let `type` = "speech" OR "vision" respectively.
 * `type` is optional; if the token indicates neither speech nor vision, leave `type` out.
+* "speech" and "vision" can be defined broadly.
+    * "speech" can indicate anything from voice and speaking to asking, singing, commanding; any word entity that includes a communicative aspect in its denotation.
+    * "speech" can also tag its natural opposites, e.g., muteness, silence, etc.
+    * "vision" can indicate anything from eyes and seeing to images, physical perception, reading; any word entity that includes a visual element in its denotation.
+    * "vision" can also tag its natural opposites, e.g., blindness.

 #### `token` > `postag`
 * the part of speech parsing of the token in question, including punctuation from Penn's tags.